zaetrik/aggregation-hub/README.md

 You need to set the environment variables in multiple locations.
 Example files are included where it is necessary to set those variables.
 You also need Docker Compose on your machine.

-To start the development environment you need to run `sh start_services.sh`
+To start the development environment you need to run `sh start_services.sh`.

-If you just would like to quickly see the Aggregation Hub in action you can run `sh quick_start.sh`
+If you just would like to quickly see the Aggregation Hub in action you can run `sh quick_start.sh`.

+The UI is available at `http://localhost:3001`.
+To add the sample module you will have to use the address `http://google-search-results-module:3006`.

+On the overview page of your newly added module you will have to create a job and also define the search queries in the settings.

 ## Future Plans